apollographql/apollo-server/docs/source/schemas/resolvers.md

 }
 ```

 You'll notice how this implementation makes your resolvers more simple.
-In practice, you should fetch data in parent resolvers when retreival is cheap.
+In practice, you should fetch data in parent resolvers when retrieval is cheap.
 For more complicated cases where some fields are more expensive to request, read [this section on performance]() to learn how to optimize your data fetching.

 ### Resolver Signature

-In addition to the parent resolvers value, resolvers receive a couple more arguments.
+In addition to the parent resolvers' value, resolvers receive a couple more arguments.
 The full resolver function signature contains four positional arguments: `(parent, args, context, info)` and can return an object or [Promise](https://codeburst.io/javascript-learn-promises-f1eaa00c5461).
-Once a promise resolves, then the childern resolvers will continue executing.
-This is usefull for fetching data from a [backend]().
+Once a promise resolves, then the children resolvers will continue executing.
+This is useful for fetching data from a [backend]().

 The resolver parameters generally follow this naming convention and are described in detail:

 1. `parent`: The object that contains the result returned from the resolver on the parent field, or, in the case of a top-level `Query` field, the `rootValue` passed from the [server configuration](/docs/apollo-server/setup.html).
 This argument enables the nested nature of GraphQL queries.
 2. `args`: An object with the arguments passed into the field in the query.
 For example, if the field was called with `query{ key(arg: "you meant") }`, the `args` object would be: `{ "arg": "you meant" }`.
 3. `context`: This is an object shared by all resolvers in a particular query, and is used to contain per-request state, including authentication information, dataloader instances, and anything else that should be taken into account when resolving the query.
-Read [this section]() for an explaination of when and how to use context.
+Read [this section]() for an explanation of when and how to use context.
 4. `info`: This argument should only be used in advanced cases, but it contains information about the execution state of the query, including the field name, path to the field from the root, and more.
 It's only documented in the [GraphQL.js source code](https://github.com/graphql/graphql-js/blob/c82ff68f52722c20f10da69c9e50a030a1f218ae/src/type/definition.js#L489-L500).

 In addition to returning GraphQL defined [scalars](), you can return [custom scalars]() for special use cases, such as JSON or big integers.